emmygood/music-lyric-madness/TESTING.md

 I have tested the site on different browsers (Chrome, Firefox, Safari) as well as different screen sizes (laptop, tablet and smartphone) to test the responsivness.
 As well as this, I tested the site with development tools, whilst in the building stages, to ensure the responsivness of the site across different devices.

 I tested the site on different devices to test the compatability.
 I tested it on my smartphone (samsung screenshots shown below) and was very pleased with how everything responded.
-As well as testing it on my laptop to see how it responded to a larger screen size.
+As well as testing it on my desktop to see how it responded to a larger screen size (also shown below).

 | Device | Screenshot | Notes |
 | --- | --- | --- |